 What is Pay Per Click Advertising (PPC)?

-PPC or Pay Per Click – campaigns give your business a boost by advertising your services on search engines such as Google and Bing.
+PPC or Pay Per Click campaigns give your business a boost by advertising your services on search engines, such as Google and Bing.
 You know those links that often come at the top of your search results, which say ‘Ad’ underneath and sometimes have star ratings?
-Those are PPC ads, and every time someone clicks on one the business pays a fee, hence the name ‘pay per click’.
+Those are PPC ads, and every time someone clicks on one, the business (that put up the ad) pays a fee, hence the name ‘pay per click’.
 The ads that you see on social networking sites are also often PPC ads, and in recent years have transformed the way that companies spend their advertising budgets.
-One advantage of PPC is that you spend as much as you’re willing to, so you can start small and grow your campaigns based on the feedback you get.
+One advantage of PPC is that you get to spend as much as you’re willing to, so you can start small and grow your campaigns based on the feedback you get.

-Using PPC ads increases your visibility in a fast and effective way, and when used skilfully can lead to much higher conversion rates.
+PPC ads increase your visibility in a fast and effective way, and when used skillfully, can lead to much higher conversion rates.
 Other benefits include building brand awareness, having clear, measurable targets, and being able to tailor your target audience for each ad.
-In this guide, we’ll take you through everything you need to know about using PPC for search engines, including AdWords, as well as going into detail about ads for Facebook, Instagram, Twitter and LinkedIn.
-We’ll also take a look at some statistics on click through rates and offer some guidance on common mistakes to avoid.
+In this guide, we’ll take you through everything you need to know about using PPC for search engines, including AdWords.
+We will also go into detail about ads for Facebook, Instagram, Twitter, and LinkedIn, then take a look at some statistics on click-through rates, and offer some guidance on common mistakes to avoid.

 Table of Contents